 Saved, read and hidden lists

-Lists and the books within them are private by default, but you may wish to enable sharing, either with select users or publicly.
+Lists and the books within them are public by default, but you may wish to make them private.

 Comments in groups